joblib/threadpoolctl/README.md

   'version': None}]
 ```

+### Set the maximum size of thread-pools

-- Control the number of threads used by the underlying runtime libraries
+Control the number of threads used by the underlying runtime libraries
 in specific sections of your Python program:

 ```python
 from threadpoolctl import threadpool_limits